Click on the blue course titles for more information.

 The Social Marketing for Sustainability (SM4S) course is specifically designed to teach students the principles and techniques of social marketing within the context of sustainability.
 The emerging social marketing discipline focuses on influencing individual behaviors by using commercial marketing...
 READ MORE

-The goal of the class is to better understand your personal food system and to cook and eat to help meet your needs for a safe and nutritious diet, while ensuring that food production systems are environmentally sensitive, economically viable, socially responsible and sustainable over the long term...
+The goal of the class is to better understand your personal food system and to cook and eat to help meet your needs for a safe and nutritious diet, while ensuring that food production systems are environmentally sensitive, economically viable, socially responsible and sustainable over the long...
 READ MORE

 Student-taught courses beyond the scope of existing formal courses in environmental studies.
 Developed according to Program guidelines, with sponsorship by interested faculty.
 Variable topics.